With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

 Augusta Health Crossroads Mental Health Unit is a mental health treatment center in Fishersville, VA, located at 78 Medical Center Drive, 22939 zip code area.
 Augusta Health Crossroads Mental Health Unit provides hospital inpatient treatment.
-Augusta Health Crossroads Mental Health Unit offers individual psychotherapy, activity therapy and psychotropic medication to young adults, adults and seniors 65 or older.
+Augusta Health Crossroads Mental Health Unit offers psychotropic medication, group therapy and individual psychotherapy to adults, seniors 65 or older and young adults.
 Augusta Health Crossroads Mental Health Unit also supports seniors or older adults.
 Additional services at Augusta Health Crossroads Mental Health Unit consist of case management.

 Learn MoreValley Community Services Board is a mental health facility in Staunton, VA, located at 85 Sangers Lane, in the 24401 zip code.
 Valley Community Services Board provides outpatient treatment and telemedicine/telehealth.
-Valley Community Services Board provides cognitive behavioral therapy, individual psychotherapy and psychotropic medication to young adults, adults and children / adolescents.
+Valley Community Services Board provides group therapy, cognitive behavioral therapy and couples/family therapy to seniors 65 or older, children / adolescents and young adults.
 Valley Community Services Board also supports people with serious mental illness and children/adolescents with serious emotional disturbance.
-Some other services available at Valley Community Services Board include court-ordered outpatient treatment, psychosocial rehabilitation services and supported housing.
+Some other services available at Valley Community Services Board include court-ordered outpatient treatment, supported housing and intensive case management.

 Learn MoreLiberty Point Behavioral Healthcare is one of mental health facilities in Staunton, Virginia, located at 1110 Montgomery Avenue, 24401 zip code.
-Liberty Point Behavioral Healthcare provides residential treatment and telemedicine/telehealth.
-Liberty Point Behavioral Healthcare provides group therapy, integrated dual diagnosis disorder treatment and individual psychotherapy to children / adolescents.
-Liberty Point Behavioral Healthcare also supports people with PTSD, children/adolescents with serious emotional disturbance and people with trauma.
-Additional services provided at Liberty Point Behavioral Healthcare include suicide prevention services, case management and vocational rehabilitation services.
+Liberty Point Behavioral Healthcare provides telemedicine/telehealth and residential treatment.
+Liberty Point Behavioral Healthcare provides integrated dual diagnosis disorder treatment, individual psychotherapy and cognitive behavioral therapy to children / adolescents.
+Liberty Point Behavioral Healthcare also supports people with PTSD, people with trauma and military families.
+Additional services provided at Liberty Point Behavioral Healthcare include education services, diet and exercise counseling and case management.

 Learn MoreHealth Connect America is a mental health clinic in Harrisonburg, VA, located at 39 Southgate Court, Unit 102, 22801 zip code area.
-Health Connect America provides telemedicine/telehealth and outpatient treatment.
-Health Connect America offers individual psychotherapy, integrated dual diagnosis disorder treatment and cognitive behavioral therapy to children / adolescents, adults and seniors 65 or older.
-Additional services offered at Health Connect America include illness management and recovery, suicide prevention services and therapeutic foster care.
+Health Connect America provides outpatient treatment and telemedicine/telehealth.
+Health Connect America offers trauma therapy, group therapy and behavior modification to young adults, adults and seniors 65 or older.
+Additional services offered at Health Connect America include family psychoeducation, chronic disease/illness management and suicide prevention services.

 Learn MoreRegion Ten Community Services Board Nelson County Office is a mental health treatment clinic in Lovingston, Virginia, located at 71 Tanbark Plaza, in the 22949 zip code.
-Region Ten Community Services Board Nelson County Office provides outpatient treatment, telemedicine/telehealth and partial hospitalization/day treatment.
-Region Ten Community Services Board Nelson County Office provides group therapy, trauma therapy and dialectical behavior therapy to children / adolescents, young adults and adults.
-Region Ten Community Services Board Nelson County Office also supports people with serious mental illness and children/adolescents with serious emotional disturbance.
-Additional services provided by Region Ten Community Services Board Nelson County Office consist of intensive case management, case management and court-ordered outpatient treatment.
+Region Ten Community Services Board Nelson County Office provides partial hospitalization/day treatment, telemedicine/telehealth and outpatient treatment.
+Region Ten Community Services Board Nelson County Office provides individual psychotherapy, dialectical behavior therapy and group therapy to adults, seniors 65 or older and children / adolescents.
+Region Ten Community Services Board Nelson County Office also supports children/adolescents with serious emotional disturbance and people with serious mental illness.
+Additional services provided by Region Ten Community Services Board Nelson County Office consist of court-ordered outpatient treatment, case management and supported housing.

 Learn MoreHarrisonburg/rockingham Community Services Board is a mental health treatment center in Harrisonburg, Virginia, located at 1241 North Main Street, part of the 22802 zip code.
 Harrisonburg/rockingham Community Services Board provides outpatient treatment.
-Harrisonburg/rockingham Community Services Board also offers integrated dual diagnosis disorder treatment, group therapy and trauma therapy to adults, seniors 65 or older and young adults.
-Harrisonburg/rockingham Community Services Board supports people with serious mental illness, people with trauma and people requiring dual diagnosis treatment.
-Harrisonburg/rockingham Community Services Board also provides case management, psychosocial rehabilitation services and suicide prevention services.
+Harrisonburg/rockingham Community Services Board also offers cognitive behavioral therapy, individual psychotherapy and integrated dual diagnosis disorder treatment to adults, seniors 65 or older and young adults.
+Harrisonburg/rockingham Community Services Board supports people with trauma, people requiring dual diagnosis treatment and people with serious mental illness.
+Harrisonburg/rockingham Community Services Board also provides suicide prevention services, psychosocial rehabilitation services and court-ordered outpatient treatment.

-Learn MoreRegion Ten Community Services Board Wellness Recovery Center is a mental health center in Charlottesville, Virginia, located at 504 Old Lynchburg Road, 22903 zip code.
-Region Ten Community Services Board Wellness Recovery Center provides residential treatment.
-Region Ten Community Services Board Wellness Recovery Center offers trauma therapy, individual psychotherapy and psychotropic medication to adults, seniors 65 or older and young adults.
-More services available at Region Ten Community Services Board Wellness Recovery Center include education services and suicide prevention services.

-Learn MoreMental Wellness Now is a mental health treatment center in Harrisonburg, VA, located at 1363 North Main Street, 22802 zip code area.
-Mental Wellness Now provides outpatient treatment and telemedicine/telehealth.
-Mental Wellness Now offers dialectical behavior therapy, trauma therapy and group therapy to young adults, seniors 65 or older and adults.
-Mental Wellness Now also supports patients with eating disorders, people with trauma and active duty military.
-Additional services at Mental Wellness Now consist of vocational rehabilitation services, education services and psychosocial rehabilitation services.

-Learn MoreRegion Ten Community Services Board Children And Family Services is a mental health clinic in Charlottesville, Virginia, located at 500 Old Lynchburg Road, 22903.
-Region Ten Community Services Board Children And Family Services offers partial hospitalization/day treatment, outpatient treatment and telemedicine/telehealth.
-Region Ten Community Services Board Children And Family Services provides behavior modification, trauma therapy and couples/family therapy to children / adolescents.
+Learn MoreRegion Ten Community Services Board Children And Family Services is a mental health center in Charlottesville, Virginia, located at 500 Old Lynchburg Road, 22903 zip code.
+Region Ten Community Services Board Children And Family Services provides outpatient treatment, telemedicine/telehealth and partial hospitalization/day treatment.
+Region Ten Community Services Board Children And Family Services offers individual psychotherapy, trauma therapy and cognitive behavioral therapy to children / adolescents.
 Region Ten Community Services Board Children And Family Services also supports children/adolescents with serious emotional disturbance.
-Some other services provided by Region Ten Community Services Board Children And Family Services include family psychoeducation, case management and intensive case management.
+More services available at Region Ten Community Services Board Children And Family Services include intensive case management, suicide prevention services and family psychoeducation.

+Learn MoreHarrisonburg/rockingham Community Services Board/arbor House is a mental health treatment center in Harrisonburg, VA, located at 1353 North Main Street, 22802 zip code area.
+Harrisonburg/rockingham Community Services Board/arbor House provides residential treatment.
+Harrisonburg/rockingham Community Services Board/arbor House offers group therapy, dialectical behavior therapy and trauma therapy to young adults, adults and seniors 65 or older.
+Additional services at Harrisonburg/rockingham Community Services Board/arbor House consist of diet and exercise counseling, psychosocial rehabilitation services and integrated primary care services.

+Learn MoreRegion Ten Community Services Board Wellness Recovery Center is a mental health clinic in Charlottesville, Virginia, located at 504 Old Lynchburg Road, 22903.
+Region Ten Community Services Board Wellness Recovery Center offers residential treatment.
+Region Ten Community Services Board Wellness Recovery Center provides dialectical behavior therapy, individual psychotherapy and psychotropic medication to adults, young adults and seniors 65 or older.
+Some other services provided by Region Ten Community Services Board Wellness Recovery Center include suicide prevention services and education services.

 Learn MoreUva Health Systems Department Of Psychiatric Medicine is a mental health facility in Charlottesville, VA, located at 101 Hospital Drive, in the 22908 zip code.
 Uva Health Systems Department Of Psychiatric Medicine provides telemedicine/telehealth and outpatient treatment.
-Uva Health Systems Department Of Psychiatric Medicine provides electroconvulsive therapy, trauma therapy and cognitive behavioral therapy to young adults, seniors 65 or older and adults.
+Uva Health Systems Department Of Psychiatric Medicine provides cognitive behavioral therapy, behavior modification and electroconvulsive therapy to seniors 65 or older, young adults and adults.
 Uva Health Systems Department Of Psychiatric Medicine also supports people with serious mental illness.
-Some other services available at Uva Health Systems Department Of Psychiatric Medicine include integrated primary care services, suicide prevention services and family psychoeducation.
+Some other services available at Uva Health Systems Department Of Psychiatric Medicine include integrated primary care services, family psychoeducation and case management.

 Learn MoreUniversity Of Virginia Medical Center is one of mental health facilities in Charlottesville, Virginia, located at 1215 Lee Street, 22908 zip code.
 University Of Virginia Medical Center provides hospital inpatient treatment.
-University Of Virginia Medical Center provides activity therapy, couples/family therapy and group therapy to adults, seniors 65 or older and young adults.
-Additional services provided at University Of Virginia Medical Center include family psychoeducation, suicide prevention services and psychosocial rehabilitation services.
+University Of Virginia Medical Center provides group therapy, psychotropic medication and activity therapy to young adults, seniors 65 or older and adults.
+Additional services provided at University Of Virginia Medical Center include family psychoeducation, mentoring/peer support/consumer-run services and psychosocial rehabilitation services.

 Learn MoreEmpowering Families Program is a mental health clinic in Charlottesville, VA, located at 901 Preston Avenue, Suite 201, 22903 zip code area.
-Empowering Families Program provides outpatient treatment, partial hospitalization/day treatment and telemedicine/telehealth.
-Empowering Families Program offers group therapy, behavior modification and integrated dual diagnosis disorder treatment to children / adolescents, young adults and seniors 65 or older.
-Empowering Families Program also supports LGBT, people with traumatic brain injury and people with HIV or AIDS.
-Additional services offered at Empowering Families Program include education services, family psychoeducation and illness management and recovery.
+Empowering Families Program provides partial hospitalization/day treatment, outpatient treatment and telemedicine/telehealth.
+Empowering Families Program offers group therapy, couples/family therapy and integrated dual diagnosis disorder treatment to adults, children / adolescents and young adults.
+Empowering Families Program also supports clients referred from the court/judicial system, LGBT and people with serious mental illness.
+Additional services offered at Empowering Families Program include suicide prevention services, education services and illness management and recovery.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.